Consolidating financial statements: Is it worth it?

 Overall, this consolidated documentation provides a better view of the parent company's finances.

-Combined vs. Consolidated Statements
+Combined vs. consolidated statements

 It's worth noting that “consolidated” is not the same as “combined.”
 The most crucial difference between combined vs. consolidated financial statements is that combined statements don’t present a unified view of all the company’s financials.